yourbasic/api/README.md

 an outstanding case study of good API design, with many clean and simple interfaces on top of a huge complex implementation.
-There will also be some examples in [Java][java], a language that has had much more time to accumulate cruft in the form of superfluous and dysfunctional elements.
+There will also be some examples in [Java][java], a language that has had more time to accumulate cruft in the form of superfluous and dysfunctional elements.

 The `go` keyword is particularly striking: the syntax couldn't